ankushChoudhary1903/cpu-asr-benchmark/README.md

 ## Metrics

-The following metrics were collected.
+The following evaluation metrics were collected.

 ### Latency